Executive function coaching is goal-directed work that is individually tailored to meet your needs and wants.

 1

-Set goals and milestones
+Clear goals and milestones

 Work together with your coach to establish clear, reasonable goals as well as the milestones to track your progress along the way.

-Establish clear supports for motivation and accountability
+Clear sources of support for motivation and accountability

 Explore what motivates you and how to put systems in place to support you in actually doing the thing.

-Create sustainable change
+Tools for making sustainable change

 Make mistakes!
 Slip up on your habits!
 Develop a mindset and practices that allow you to move through these moments and keep your sights on your big picture.